joinpursuit/Pursuit-Core-Web/fundamentals/functions/README.md

 ## Why Functions?

-We use functions to contain code that we want to re-use.
+We use functions to contain code that we want to re-use, or to contain code that we want to call at a later time.

 Let's say we have two different numbers: